Back to Blog Posts

 2. Fact extraction and verification

-Generative AI is expert at extracting information, like dates, names, and locations.
-It can also help you verify their accuracy by cross-referencing the information with with known data, official records, or applicable laws – and provide linked citations to the sources, enabling human attorneys a second layer of verification.
+Generative AI can extract critical information like dates, names, and locations and help verify accuracy by cross-referencing information against known data or official records.
+Crucially, purpose-built legal AI provides linked citations to the exact source documents, giving attorneys a seamless second layer of verification.

 4. Due diligence

 Generative AI streamlines due diligence by analyzing litigation histories, public records, and corporate filings to spot hidden liabilities, undisclosed conflicts, or past fraudulent activity.
-This enables legal teams to mitigate risks and ensure compliance more efficiently.
+By offloading this heavy lifting, AI helps teams mitigate risks and remain compliant more efficiently.

 5. Testimony and evidence authentication

-GenAI can be a powerful tool to help attorneys swiftly and easily cross-reference witness statements, expert opinions, and documentary evidence with established research and legal precedents.
-This helps spot anomalies and flag potentially unreliable or fabricated statements, assisting attorneys in authenticating testimony.
+GenAI-powered tools like DISCO Deposition Management can help attorneys swiftly cross-reference witness statements, expert opinions, and documentary evidence with established legal precedents.
+This helps spot anomalies and flag potentially unreliable statements, assisting attorneys in authenticating testimony and challenging witness reliability during depositions.

 Step 1: Timeline generation

-VWI’s legal team or its outside counsel can use a generative AI tool to construct a comprehensive timeline of events, with citations and links to each relevant source.
-From this, the attorneys can begin to understand when the alleged complaints began, and the sequence of internal communications regarding the construction of the widgets.
+VWI’s legal team can use a generative AI tool like DISCO Timelines to construct a comprehensive timeline of events, complete with citations and links to each relevant source.
+From this, the attorneys can quickly understand when the complaints began and map the exact sequence of internal engineering communications.

 Step 2: Interrogating the evidence